Netanyahu: Israel's longest-serving premier fights for his future

 The attorney general has announced his intention to indict Netanyahu on fraud, bribery and breach of trust charges pending a hearing, expected to be held soon after the election in early October.

-Netanyahu has spent years outlasting opponents and he could well do so again.
+He has spent years outlasting opponents and he could well do so again.

 He has campaigned with a combination of divisive populism and attempts to portray himself as a world statesman by talking up his relationships with foreign leaders, including US President Donald Trump and Russian President Vladimir Putin.